oscaem/ARIS-Unreal-GPT/README.md

 _______________________

 ARIS: Echoes is a demo game that presents an exciting glimpse into the future of gaming, where AI-powered Non-Player Characters (NPCs) enhance the player's story-driven experience.
-In this captivating adventure, you embark on a journey to a lost planet, accompanied by your trusty robot companion, ARIS.
+In this adventure, you embark on a journey to a lost planet, accompanied by your trusty robot companion, ARIS.
 Together, you must collaborate and overcome challenges to find a way back to Earth.
 Discover the history of the barren Jarvis IV system and encounter various AIs that challenge the way you typically play games.

 Features